James51332/Papaya/README.md

 ![Papaya Banner](/resources/branding/Banner.png)

 Papaya is my attempt at a modern, straight-forward game engine.
 It's built in C++17 and largely inspired by TheCherno/Hazel and Godot.
 I have worked on about a dozen different attemts at game engines however this one has the cleanest codebase, is the easiest to use, and has the most features!
+I have also recently started a small [blog](https://jdab.xyz) over at [jdab.xyz](https://jdab.xyz)

 ## Getting Started